BillJr99/Ursinus-CS173/_pages/Labs/Debugging/lab-debugging.md

 Now, open [this NetBeans project](../files/lab-debugging/DebugSample2.zip), and use the debugger to find and fix the error in the program!

+## Part 3: Bug Hunt

+On the class activities discussion board, post at least two bugs that you've found in your own code.
+Let us know whether it was a syntax error (a typo that prevented your program from running) or a logic error (a program that ran but did something you didn't expect).
+Let us know the error message you received, what the problem was, and how you fixed it.
+Each student that is the first to discover and report a unique bug will receive 3 points of extra credit on this lab, and up to 15 extra points total!

 ## Submission

 When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.
 In your README, answer any bolded questions presented on this page.
 Here is a [video tutorial](../Modules/IDE/Module2) describing how to write a README for your project, and how to export it.
 You can submit multiple zip files, so feel free to export all your projects.